conbdesign/dev_foundry/readme.md

 4. Create an account on Reddit, Stack Overflow, Hacker News
 5. Rewrite Game of Life in C#
 6. Finish SQL on w3schools down to full join--done
+7. Google 'Markdown' and read about the language